tezos/tezos-mirror/docs/developer/proposal_testing.rst

 ----------------------
 The remainder of the tutorial is organized as follows.
-Section `Manual migration testing`_ provides detailed indications on how to test a migration, and Section `Wrap up the manual migration procedure`_ summarises these indications by collecting all the steps needed to test the migration.
+Section `Manual migration testing`_ provides detailed indications on how to test a migration, and Section `Wrap up the manual migration procedure`_ summarizes these indications by collecting all the steps needed to test the migration.
 Section `Automatic migration testing with Tezt`_ describes how to test a migration automatically by using a test within the :ref:`Tezt <tezt>` framework, and Section `Wrap up the automatic